 As you make your decision about which to pay off first, consider the following:

 If you need to improve your credit score, get the revolving debt under control.

 Credit card companies usually have higher interest rates than those installment loans.

 With many installment loans, you’re eligible for a tax benefit.
 Interest deductions aren’t possible with credit card debt.

 Payment History Is Huge

 No matter what, make your monthly payments.
 Sure, you can focus on putting forth extra funds toward a line of revolving credit.
 Or you might opt to pay back your installment credit.
 Whatever you do, pay your minimum.
-Don’t miss.
+Don’t miss it.
 Without a doubt, payment history is the biggest factor in determining your credit score.

 Try to put yourself into the position of a lender, and take the emotion out of it.
 Would you give a loan to a person who has responsibly been managing different types of credit for years, or one who has just started maxing out multiple credit cards?